medialab/xan/docs/cmd/groupby.md

 Group a CSV file by values contained in a column selection then aggregate data per group using a custom aggregation expression.

+For ungrouped aggregation, check the `xan agg` command instead.

 The result of running the command will be a CSV file containing the grouped columns and additional columns for each computed aggregation.